Richard Donoghue: Pressure to declare election fraudulent

 Alongside Rosen, Donoghue appeared before the United States House Select Committee on the January 6 Attack (also known as the "January 6th Committee") for its fifth public hearing.
 They testified about the pressure campaign by Trump and surrogates in the days between the 2020 presidential election and the 2021 United States Capitol attack.
 In addition to testimony, Donoghue provided contemporaneous notes memorializing conversations with President Trump.
 The notes directly quote Trump ordering Donoghue to "just say the election was corrupt, and leave the rest to me and the Republican Congressmen."

 In their accounts, Donoghue and Rosen recounted their dealings with Jeffrey Clark, Acting Assistant Attorney General for United States Department of Justice Civil Division who, outside the Department's chain-of-command, pursued several of Trump's false claims of a stolen election on behalf of the Department.
-On December 28, 2020, Clark emailed Rosen and Donoghue a draft letter which he reportedly had discussed with Perry, requesting they sign it.
+On December 28, 2020, Clark emailed Rosen and Donoghue a draft letter which he reportedly had discussed with Rep. Scott Perry, requesting they sign it.
 The letter had been emailed to Clark twenty minutes earlier by Ken Klukowski, senior counsel to Clark and a legal analyst for far-right Breitbart News; Klukowski had co-authored a 2010 book titled, The Blueprint: Obama’s Plan to Subvert the Constitution and Build an Imperial Presidency.
-Klukowski joined the Department of Justice in December 2020, with less than month left of Trump's term.
+Klukowski joined the Department of Justice in December 2020, with less than a month left of Trump's term.

 The draft letter was addressed to officials in the state of Georgia, saying that the Justice Department had evidence that raised "significant concerns" about the election results in multiple states, contradicting what Barr had publicly announced weeks earlier.
 The letter suggested the Georgia legislature should "call itself into special session for [t]he limited purpose of considering issues pertaining to the appointment of Presidential Electors".
 Both Rosen and Donoghue refused to sign the letter.